Before You Buy

 Co-founder, Compass Land USA

-You found a piece of land you love.
+You found a pice of land you love.
 The price fits your budget, the location works, and you can already picture your future there.
 But before you sign anything, you need to answer one question first: what is this property zoned for?

 Zoning determines what you can and cannot do with a piece of land.
 It controls whether you can build a house, park an RV, run a small business, or place a manufactured home on the property.
 According to the National Association of Realtors, zoning disputes and land use misunderstandings affect roughly 12% of vacant land transactions each year.
 Checking zoning before you buy is the single most important free due diligence step for vacant land buyers, and it takes less than 15 minutes.